kevinbozarth04/assignment-4/README.md

 - Player can press J to slash that SOMETIMES kills enemies.
 Aim isn't always perfect in real life.

 Death:
-- Getting touched by an enemy NPC
+- Getting touched by an enemy NPC or their attack

 Lose states
 - Losing all 3 lives